Design thinking is a structured method of approaching problems that helps many businesses find success through innovation.

 Should generate as many ideas as possible

 For an effective session, consider handing out stacks of post-it notes.
-Individuals can write one idea per post-it and add it to a board.
+Team members can write one idea per post-it and add it to a board.
 This also lets you see the ideas visually and even rearrange them.

 Here are some tips for hosting your session:

-The problem statement is "How do we increase revenue?"
-Which of these ideas should NOT be shared?
+Imagine your team's problem statement is: "How do we increase revenue?"
+Which of these ideas should be shared select all that apply:

 Example Brainstorming Session